Wind power in Germany: Energy transition

 The 2010 "Energiewende" policy has been embraced by the German federal government and has resulted in a huge expansion of renewables, particularly wind power.
 Germany's share of renewables has increased from around 5% in 1999 to 17% in 2010, reaching close to the OECD average of 18% usage of renewables.

 Producers were guaranteed a fixed feed-in tariff for 20 years, guaranteeing a fixed income.
 Energy co-operatives have been created, and efforts were made to decentralize control and profits.
 The large energy companies had a disproportionately small share of the renewables market.
 Nuclear power plants were closed starting in 2011 after Fukushima, and 9 reactors closed 2015 — April 2023.

 The reduction of reliance on nuclear plants temporarily had the consequence of increased reliance on fossil fuels.
 2023 was the first year in which Germany imported more electricity than it exported.

 One factor that has inhibited efficient employment of new renewable energy has been the lack of an accompanying investment in power infrastructure (SüdLink) to bring the power to market.

 The transmission constraint sometimes caused Germany to pay Danish wind power to stop producing; in October/November 2015 this amounted to 96 GWh costing 1.8 million euros.

 The German states have varying attitudes to the construction of new power lines.
 Industry has had their rates frozen and so the increased costs of the Energiewende have been passed on to consumers, who have had rising electricity bills.
 Germans in 2013 had some of the highest electricity costs in Europe.

 Public opinion

 In Germany, hundreds of thousands of people have invested in citizens' wind farms across the country and thousands of small and medium-sized enterprises are running successful businesses in a new sector that in 2015 employed 142,900 people and generated 12.3 percent of Germany's electricity in 2016.

-However, more recently, there has been increasing local resistance to the expansion of wind power in Germany, due to its impact on the landscape, incidents where patches of forest where removed to build wind turbines, the emission of low frequency noise, and the negative impact on wildlife, such as birds of prey and bats.
+However, more recently, there has been increasing local resistance to the expansion of wind power in Germany, due to its impact on the landscape, incidents where patches of forest were removed to build wind turbines, the emission of low frequency noise, and the negative impact on wildlife, such as birds of prey and bats.
+Since 2022, most of the German states have therefore adopted laws that require the financial participation of municipalities and, in some cases, residents in profits generated through local wind power plants.